 Division can be done at any time, but we always wait until our lilies have finished their first main bloom to dig up.
 Once the plants have been replanted, it will take about 3 to 5 weeks to start seeing some good growth come up through the crown.

-In many seasons, we have had many of our mid-summer divisions and transplants flower again by fall!
-It’s not only a great way to keep plants a manageable, but a wonderful way to add new plants to your landscape for free.
+In many seasons, we have had many of our mid-summer divisions and transplants flower again by fall.
+It’s not only a great way to keep plants manageable, but also to add new plants to your landscape.
+And all for free.

-Here is to taking care of your daylilies after they bloom, and enjoying them all season long.
+Here is to taking care of your daylilies this summer after they bloom.
+And even more, keeping them happy and healthy all year round!
 Happy Gardening!
 Jim and Mary.

 Jim and Mary Competti have been writing gardening, DIY and recipe articles and books for over 15 years from their 46 acre Ohio farm.
 The two are frequent speakers on all things gardening and love to travel in their spare time.